 Rhode Island Trout Fishing

-All about fishing for rainbow, cutthroat, brook, brown, golden and lake trout in Rhode Island lakes and streams.
+All about fishing for rainbow, cutthroat, brook, brown, golden and lake trout in local lakes and streams.

 Rhode Island is spotted with trout fishing waters.
 Ponds, streams, creeks, rivers and lakes are likely to contain trout.
 Major lakes with good trout fishing include Beach Pond, Stafford Pond, Tiogue Lake and Woonasquatucket Reservoir.